Ume Project

-The Ume Project goal is to re-embed the Torres Model of Care (TMoC) into the health system.
-This will involve defining and documenting the model…
+This project was to re-embed the Torres Model of Care (TMoC) into the health system through defining and documenting the model through a collective storytelling…

 View research